 So, it’s a multi-functional, safe, and versatile kitchen appliance that makes food in less than an hour and cleans in a snap!

 What to serve with the soup

-I love this soup as a main meal, but sometimes I like to add a little green to family dinners.
-My first choice is an easy salad like this Panzanella Salad, it’s greens and bread in one exceptional side dish.
+I love this soup as a main meal (same with this Turnip Green Soup), but sometimes I like to add a little green to family dinners.
+My first choice is an easy salad like this Panzanella Salad.
+It’s greens and bread in one exceptional side dish.